compat-project/QCG-PilotJob/docs/slurm_performance.rst

 srun command
 ------------

-The Slurm's ``srun`` client is used to run applications within a created allocation.
-Thanks to its tight integration with the queue system, it is able to run an application on the specified node of our allocation using, for example, cpu binding mechanisms.
-Particularly convenient seems to be running parallel applications using MPI library due to the fact of unification of the way of running, regardless of the vendor and version of MPI library (note that the native applications to run applications compiled with different MPI libraries such as *OpenMPI*/*IntelMPI*/*MPICH* have a different name, syntax and way of running the target application).
-Unfortunately, when running an application, the ``srun`` client communicates with the queue system controller and creates a step for each running application.
-It turns out that with too much use of this client, the queue system controller struggles with quite a heavy load which affects the performance of the whole queue system.
+QCG-Pilot job uses the Slurm's ``srun`` client to run applications within a created allocation.
+Thanks to the tight integration with the queueing system, ``srun`` is able to properly run an application on the specified node of our allocation using, for example, cpu binding mechanisms.
+The usage of `srun` seems to be particularly convenient for running parallel applications using the MPI library.
+It provides a unified way of running such applications, regardless of the vendor and version of MPI library (note that the commands used to run MPI-based applications provided by  different MPI libraries such as *OpenMPI*/*IntelMPI*/*MPICH* have a different name, syntax and way of running the target application).
+Unfortunately, when starting an application, the ``srun`` client communicates with the queueing system controller and creates a step for each running application.
+It turns out that with too frequent use of this client, the queue system controller struggles with quite a heavy load which affects the performance of the whole queueing system.

 The QCG-PilotJob service uses the ``srun`` client by default in two cases:

-- during service initialization to launch agents running on each allocation node
+- during service initialization to launch agents* running on each allocation node

-- in the ``srunmpi`` model when launching user applications.
+- in the ``srunmpi`` model when launching user applications with the ``srunmpi`` model.

+It is possible to replace ``srun`` with alternatives for both these cases as presented below.

 Recommendations